 - The materials include daily progress monitoring tools that the teacher uses to measure the acquisition of skills taught and plan for further lessons.
-Observational data gathered in whole group instruction, small group practice, and "Daily Skill Checks" is tracked in the "Final Student Observations Page," allowing teachers to make informed decisions for the next steps and student acquisition of grade-level phonics skills.
-The "Student Observation Checks," as mentioned in the "Program Overview," provide teachers with "multiple opportunities embedded within the RH Discovery lessons to monitor student performance."
-Guidance for the "Student Observation Checks" can be located within the Observation Checkpoint Guide to help ensure accurate measurement of students' acquisition of grade-level phonics skills. - The materials include various progress monitoring tools that systematically measure students' acquisition of grade-level skills.
+Observational data gathered in wholegroup instruction, small-group practice, and "Daily Skill Checks" is tracked in the "Final Student Observations Page," allowing teachers to make informed decisions for the next steps and student acquisition of grade-level phonics skills. - The materials include progress monitoring tools that systematically measure students' acquisition of grade-level phonics skills.
 The periodic "Review and Transfer" days materials allow teachers to complete differentiated progress monitoring based on student needs and offer systematic routines for assessing grade-level phonics skills.
-For example, students may complete independent or paired practices that provide data for student transfer of skills taught; in addition, small group teacher-led instruction within this day includes scripted assessment tools that monitor student growth and understanding. - The materials include a description of the "Phonemic Awareness Toolkit Assessments" purpose in the "Program Overview."
+For example, students may complete independent or paired practices that provide data for student transfer of skills taught; in addition, small group teacher-led instruction within this day includes scripted assessment tools that monitor student growth and understanding. - The materials induce information for a deeper understanding of progress monitoring tools and how they systematically and accurately measure students' acquisition of grade-level skills.
+The materials describe progress monitoring tools for the "Phonemic Awareness Toolkit Assessment" in the "Program Overview."
 These assessments are included "to allow teachers to regularly monitor the progress of students receiving phonemic awareness instruction in the program."
+Also included in the "Program Overview," the "Daily Skills Checks" assess for understanding and applying individual skills.
+The "Daily Skills Checks" are administered regularly, and the program "assigns differentiated learning based on students' scores."
+The "Student Observation Checks," as mentioned in the "Program Overview," provide teachers with "multiple opportunities embedded within the RH Discovery lessons to monitor student performance."
+Guidance for the "Student Observation Checks" can be located within the Observation Checkpoint Guide to help ensure accurate measurement of students' acquisition of grade-level phonics skills.